Getting Started with Teradata Plug-in for Eclipse

 The following packages need to be installed:

-- Java Runtime Environment, 1.7 or greater (Java Runtime Environment)
+- Java Runtime Environment 1.8 (Java Runtime Environment)

-Teradata Plug-in for Eclipse requires Eclipse (Mars) version 4.5.2
+Teradata Plug-in for Eclipse requires Eclipse (Neon) version 4.6

 Eclipse has bundled the required packages (Eclipse SDK, EMF, SDO, GEF, DTP, and WTP) into a single download, Eclipse IDE for Java EE Developers.